hengshuaiyao/HengshuaiYao.github.io/README.md

 <iframe width="678" height="381" src="https://www.youtube.com/embed/jH3EGZM2mWI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

 Do you notice the shapes of the class clusters are different from VGG19?
-For ResNet18, the CAT and DOG clusters are much more round, and more self-compact.
+For ResNet18, the CAT and DOG clusters are much more round, and more self-compact in the end.

 ---